Sasha McDowell is the founder of Epicycle Group, an organization that supports mothers and fathers striving to balance careers and parenthood.

 Sasha’s professional life has been dedicated to social justice and increasing opportunities for underserved groups.
 She began working at a community-based non-profit organization, where she managed the youth development department, led teams, and developed out-of-school-time programs.
 She then worked in the corporate sector, funding non-profit organizations that created meaningful work opportunities for high school students.
 After graduate school Sasha led the New York office of a national non-profit increasing college access.
 She then worked at the New York City Department of Education, ensuring educational access for special populations.

 Sasha has also volunteered in numerous roles to improve the lives of women and families, including supporting parents in crisis, mentoring young people, and counseling women who are survivors of domestic violence.
 Sasha received her BA in women’s studies from Trinity College, and an MPA and MSW from Columbia University.
-She lives in Brooklyn with her husband and two children.
+She lives in South Orange, NJ with her husband and two children.

 Chapter Be interviews people who have taken a risk, changed their careers or created something new in order to follow what they love